 - (1) The executive's Non-Equity Incentive Plan Awards are calculated based on the executive's current annual salary multiplied by the executive's target incentive compensation percentage times an Individual Factor times a Company Factor. - (2) The Threshold Non-Equity Incentive Plan Award is based on the minimum Individual Factor of 70% and the minimum Company Factor of 35%. - (3) The Target Non-Equity Incentive Plan Award is based on an Individual Factor of 100% and a Company Factor of 100%. - (4) The Maximum Non-Equity Incentive Plan Award is based on the maximum Individual Factor of 150% and the maximum Company Factor of 125%. - (5) Equity Incentive Plan Awards are shares of restricted stock.
-There are no threshold or maximum amounts related to the restricted stock. - (6) Stock option awards vest in three annual installments starting on the first anniversary of the grant date. - (7) The exercise price for stock options granted under the Company's Equity Compensation Plan is the closing price for the Company's Common Stock on the grant date. - (8) The grant date fair value of restricted stock and option awards is based on their fair market value on the date of grant as determined under SFAS 123R.
-The assumptions used in calculating the fair market value under SFAS 123R are set forth in the 'Employee Stock and Incentive Plan' footnote to the Company's audited financial statements in the Company's Annual Report on Form 10-K. - (9) The restricted stock grants for Messrs.
-DeBenedictis and Stahl vest in three annual installments starting on the first anniversary of the grant date, subject to the Company achieving an increase in operating income in the year immediately prior to the vesting date over the prior year.
+There are no threshold or maximum amounts related to the restricted stock. - (6) Stock option awards vest in three annual installments starting on the first anniversary of the grant date. - (7) The exercise price for stock options granted under the Company's Equity Compensation Plan is the closing price for the Company's Common Stock on the grant date.

+- (8) The grant date fair value of restricted stock and option awards is based on their fair market value on the date of grant as determined under SFAS 123R.
+The assumptions used in calculating the fair market value under SFAS 123R are set forth in the 'Employee Stock and Incentive Plan' footnote to the Company's audited financial statements in the Company's Annual Report on Form 10-K. - (9) The restricted stock grants for Mr. DeBenedictis vests in three annual installments and the restricted stock grant for Mr. Stahl vests in two annual installments starting on the first anniversary of the grant date, subject to the Company achieving an increase in operating income in the year immediately prior to the vesting date over the prior year.
 The restricted stock grants for Messrs.
 Smeltzer, Kyriss and Franklin vest on the third anniversary of the grant date, subject to the Company achieving in increase in operating income in the year immediately prior to the vesting date over the operating income in the year prior to grant date.